-Since 2018, the Commission also organize exhibitions and events to make visible the critical role of women in the study, management and protection of inland waters.
+The Commission also organizes exhibitions, seminars, and events to highlight the critical role of women in the study, management, and protection of inland waters.
+These activities are aimed at both the scientific community and the general public.

 OUR OBJECTIVES